-3. Alexander Bent, Managing Partner at District15
+3. Alexander Bent, Managing Partner/Co-Founder of District15

-I am usually pretty impatient when it comes to sitting for haircuts but Dickey of Dickey Blue Hairstyling has good chat and usually has some great shots of his latest drone photography to help pass the time.
-He’s also a super experienced hairdresser having worked on loads of ad campaigns in HK and internationally and that experience helps when it comes to knowing what to do with my hair!
+I am usually pretty impatient when it comes to sitting for haircuts, but Dickey of Dickey Blue Hairstyling has good chat and usually has some great shots of his latest drone photography to help pass the time.
+He’s also a super experienced hairdresser having worked on loads of ad campaigns in HK and internationally, and that experience helps when it comes to knowing what to do with my hair!

 Take a look at The Nate by District15.